AXA Shield is one of 7 Integrated Shield plans in Singapore, which are designed to supplement your existing MediShield Life coverage.

-Buying health insurance is one of the most important things you can do as a working adult, as medical care in Singapore is notoriously high, and relying on MediShield Life could lead to some nasty surprises due to its many limits and exclusions.
+As you might know, buying health insurance is one of the most important things you can do as a working adult here.
+Medical care in Singapore is notoriously expensive, and relying on MediShield Life could lead to some nasty surprises due to its many limits and exclusions.

 First, a word about Integrated Shield plans: These are health insurance policies that are designed to work hand-in-hand with the MediShield Life coverage that Singaporeans and PRs already have.

 Instead of duplicating the protection offered by MediShield Life, integrated shield plans act as a supplement, offering coverage in areas that MediShield Life does not and raising claim limits.

-For instance, MediShield Life offers coverage for Class B2 or C wards at public/restructured hospitals, but not Class B1 or Class A wards at public/restructured hospital or standard wards at private hospitals.
+For instance, MediShield Life covers up to Class B2 wards at public hospitals but not B1, A or private hospitals.
 It also does not offer coverage for costs incurred before and after hospitalisation, which is worrying as these costs can sometimes exceed costs incurred while hospitalised.

-That’s where integrated shield plans come in.
-They offer coverage for pre- and post-hospitalisation costs, higher class wards than Class B2 or C and other costs like ambulance fees.
+That’s where Integrated Shield plans come in.
+They offer coverage for pre- and post-hospitalisation costs, higher class wards like Class B1, Class A or private hospitals, and other costs like ambulance fees.

 * For Singapore citizens aged 35

-AXA Shield Plan A offers access to private hospital wards, while AXA Shield Plan B offers access to Class A wards in public/restructured hospitals.
+AXA Shield comes in two varieties: Plan A (covers up to private hospital wards) and Plan B (up to Class A wards in public/restructured hospitals).

-AXA Shield Plan A is also one of the cheaper private hospital integrated shield plans out there, and offers very good value for money thanks to the generous 180-day pre-hospitalisation and 365 day post-hospitalisation cover.
+AXA Shield’s Plan A is one of the cheaper private hospital Integrated Shield plans out there, and offers very good value for money.

-Meanwhile, AXA Shield Plan B is considered relatively expensive compared to the other Class A plans, but is also one of the more generous in terms of pre- and post-hospitalisation cover.
+Meanwhile, AXA Shield Plan B is considered relatively expensive compared to the other Class A plans, but offers generous pre- and post-hospitalisation coverage.

 AXA Shield can be beefed up with an AXA Enhanced Care rider in order to limit your deductible and co-insurance amounts.
 For a 35-year-old, it costs $200 (Plan B) or $312 (Plan A) a year, payable in cash only (no Medisave).

-- AXA Enhanced Care – Limits your co-insurance portion to 5% and your deductible to $0 when you use public/restructured hospitals or healthcare providers on AXA’s panel of specialists.
-For hospitals that do not fall into either category, your deductible is lowered to $1,500.
+AXA Enhanced Care limits your co-insurance portion to 5% and your deductible to $0 when you use public/restructured hospitals or healthcare providers on AXA’s panel of specialists.
 Co-payment is capped at $3,000 per year.
-Also offers coverage for planned overseas medical treatment, emergency outpatient treatment due to an accident, fractures, dislocations and sports injuries, dengue, HFMD and food poisoning, ambulance and taxi charges, TCM and accommodation charges for immediate family.

 How does AXA Shield supplement MediShield Life?